Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for minute-level data but does not explicitly state when to use this tool versus alternatives like candlesticks or history.
-No exclusions or comparisons are provided.
+The description implies usage for minute-level data but does not provide explicit guidance on when to use this tool versus alternatives such as 'candlesticks' for daily data or 'history_candlesticks_by_date' for historical periods.
+No when-not-to-use or alternative mentions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.